-3. four corners at Route 103, Belmont Road, and Hortonville Road from School Street, to a point approximately one quarter mile north of the Rt.
+7. Four corners at Route 103, Belmont Road, and Hortonville Road from School Street, to a point approximately one quarter mile north of the Rt.
 103 intersection and to a point approximately one half mile east of the Belmont-Hortonville Road intersection on both sides of Route 103.
-Permitted uses such as retail shops, light industry, bed and breakfast, motels, office space, municipal services, are included.

-4. approximately one quarter mile north on the Sawyer Hill Road.
+8. Approximately one quarter mile north on the Sawyer Hill Road.

-5. the immediate area around and associated with the Crowley Cheese Factory.
+9. The immediate area around and associated with the Crowley Cheese Factory.
 Permitted uses include agriculturally related industry, office and retail space.

-6. the immediate area of Garrow's Fabrication Shop on Old Turnpike Road.
+10. The immediate area of Garrow's Fabrication Shop on Old Turnpike Road.
 Permitted use is light industry.

-7. the immediate area of Johnson's Auto Body Repair Shop.
+11. The immediate area of Johnson's Auto Body Repair Shop.
 Permitted use is repair services.